maxieds/AndroidFilePickerLight/README.md

 * The ``BasicFileProvider`` class has built-in functionality to query the top of the most recent documents list.
 Perhaps this action would make a good naviagation folder alongside the default folder paths to common directories displayed at the top of the chooser activity?
+* My growing understanding of the new storage access changes on Android suggests that eventually the ``String`` and ``File`` based returned data from the picker will not be easy to turn into hooks that can actually open these obscured file paths.
+This means that even if you have an absolute path to a local file, the Android system may not like to let you open the file from that string reference under the new ways it limits storage access.
+  **Note to self** to eventually explore adding functionality to the picker to return plaintext strings and byte arrays of the file contents in place of the path identifiers on disk.
+  This should require better usages of the ``GET_CONTENT_*_TREE_*`` intent actions, and working with persistent URI data from the file provider:
+  1. Modify ``openFile(...)`` to yield ``readFileAsString`` and/or ``readFileAsBytesArray`` depending on the picker action the client code calls.
+  2. Note that returned ``MatrixCursor`` objects have columns that describe th file contents, and then we can call ``getType(colIndex)`` to figure out whether the contents are: string / plaintext data (like with ``FIELD_TYPE_STRING``) or stored as binary data that can be read out in byte arrays (e.g., for `FIELD_TYPE_BLOB`).